sonic-pi-net/sonic-pi/etc/doc/articles/magpi/06-bizet.md

 many exciting and disruptive new pieces of music people initially didn't like it at all because it was too outrageous and different.
-Sadly Bizet died ten years before the opera gained huge international success before becoming one of the most famous and frequently performed operas of all time.
+Sadly Bizet died ten years before the opera gained huge international success and became one of the most famous and frequently performed operas of all time.
 In sympathy with this tragedy let's take one of the main themes from Carmen and convert it to a modern format of music that is also too outrageous and different for most people in our time - live